QuantumBoy-729/Gait_Analysis/README.md

     * Frame Diffrence Energy Image
 * Data preprocessing for model training (Done only for images with a 90 Degree view)
 * Testing of Siamese-Twins model on a very small subset of data
+* Writing a robust script for training data generation

 ## Technolgies used
 * Python 3.6 - 3.9